johnosbb/CeaiveEditor/sentence_structure.md

 - Government of the people, by the people, for the people, shall not perish from the earth. - Abraham Lincoln, Gettysburg Address
 - I came, I listened, I left. - Kurt Vonnegut, Slaughterhouse-Five

+### The Short Sentence

+- It was in the books while it was still in the sky. - John Updike tells us what it was like to see Ted Williams—the Kid, the Splendid Splinter—hit a home run in his last at bat in Fenway Park on September 28, 1960.
+- I was already on the second floor when I heard about the box.